infovirtuel/Atera-Report-Generator/README.md

 :x: Reduce the amount of API calls and faster reporting with caching optional feature

 :x: function to choose cache deprecation time

-:white_check_mark: Cleanup of redundant functions to make the integration of http/generic/tcp devices easier

 :x: EOL report in a separate function instead of being built in csv_results